melvinsevi/MVA-Project-Unleashing-Text-to-Image-Diffusion-Models-for-Visual-Perception/README.md

 ## Setting Up the Environment

-Before running the code, create a virtual environment and activate it:
+Before running the code, install the requirements:

 ```bash